xiaoDetection/learning-cruxes-to-push/README.md

         dfui/
             images/
 ```
-All images are converted into JPEG format, and put into folders with the suffix 'images' with no subfolders.
+All images are converted into `jpg` format and stored in folders with the suffix 'images', with no subfolders included.

-### Test
+### Testing
 Here we take `LCP-50` on URPC2020 as an example.

 First download our checkpoint file to `checkpoints/lcp_r50_urpc.pth`: